logo

 Abstract

 Evaporative loss of interception (Ei) is the first process occurring during rainfall, yet its role in large-scale surface water balance has been largely underexplored.
-This study shows that Ei can be inferred from flux tower evapotranspiration measurements using physics-informed hybrid machine learning models.
-Forced by satellite and reanalysis data, this framework provides an observationally constrained estimate of Ei, which is on average 84.1 ± 1.8 mm per year globally (2000–2020).
-Rainfall frequency regulates long-term average Ei changes, and rainfall intensity determines the fraction of Ei in gross precipitation (Ei/P).
-Less frequent and more intense rain events since 2000 have driven a global decline in Ei (and Ei/P) by 4.9% (6.7%), suggesting that ongoing rainfall changes favor more soil moisture and runoff, benefiting ecosystem functions but increasing flood risks.
+Here we show that Ei can be inferred from flux tower evapotranspiration measurements using physics-informed hybrid machine learning models built under wet versus dry conditions.
+Forced by satellite and reanalysis data, this framework provides an observationally constrained estimate of Ei, which is on average 84.1 ± 1.8 mm per year and accounts for 8.6 ± 0.2% of total rainfall globally during 2000–2020.
+Rainfall frequency regulates long-term average Ei changes, and rainfall intensity, rather than vegetation attributes, determines the fraction of Ei in gross precipitation (Ei/P).
+Rain events have become less frequent and more intense since 2000, driving a global decline in Ei (and Ei/P) by 4.9% (6.7%).
+This suggests that ongoing rainfall changes favor a partitioning towards more soil moisture and runoff, benefiting ecosystem functions but simultaneously increasing flood risks.

 Publisher